yashmardikar/yashmardikar/README.md

-- 👋 Hi, I’m @yashmardikar [On a break, will be back soon]
+- 👋 Hi, I’m @yashmardikar
 - 👀 I’m interested in Programming and web technologies!
 - 🌱 I’m currently learning Scala, Datastructures and Algorithms.
 - 📫 How to reach me: